djmurong/ml-wildfire-risk-predictor/SETUP.md

 - `pyhdf` requires HDF4 libraries (install via conda-forge on Windows)
 - `rasterio` may require GDAL system libraries
+- `pytorch-lightning` and `einops` are required for the WildfireSpreadTS dataloader (used for feature extraction)

 ## Step 4: Download Dataset